 Address: Overtoom 301, 1054 HW Amsterdam, Netherlands

-The name sounds like something from Star Wars, but it actually comes from the club’s address – sorry nerds.
+The name sounds like something from Star Wars, but it actually comes from the club’s address – sorry, nerds.
 The story behind OT301 is pretty cool.
 It was initially an abandoned film academy that was occupied (or “squatted”) by a group of artists, with the dream of turning it into a performance space by the people, for the people.

-Later becoming one of Amsterdam’s legalized squat areas before being bought outright by the club, OT301 is now a popular, fully-legal venue for raves, techno DJs, hip-hop legends, and various performing artists.
-There’s a real grungy appeal here and you can still feel the raving roots and underground vibe seeping through the walls of this place.
+Later becoming one of Amsterdam’s legalized squat areas before being bought outright by the club, OT301 is now a popular, fully legal venue for raves, techno DJs, hip-hop legends, and various performing artists.
+There’s a real grungy appeal here, and you can still feel the raving roots and underground vibe seeping through the walls of this place.

-As well as being home to some banging nights out, the club is also an exhibition space and a cultural center offering events and classes on film, dance, theatre, art, vegan cookery, trapeze & silks, as well as music.
+As well as being home to some banging nights out, the club is also an exhibition space and a cultural center offering events and classes on film, dance, theatre, art, vegan cuisine, trapeze & silks, as well as music.